Strange Tales #147-156 (Dr. Strange)

 There is a level of sexism in a lot of early Marvel comics.
-While some of it is obvious (the treatment of the Invisible Girl and the Wasp, for example), there's also a really weird thing where women are always referred to as "females".
+While some of it is obvious (the treatment of the Invisible Girl and the Wasp, for example), there's also a really weird thing where women are always referred to as "females" (especially as a noun).
 I'm not sure why it rubs me the wrong way but it seems to be a way to make them seem like another species.
 I dunno, maybe it's nothing.
 And of course, since Umar is a female, "though the power of Umar is beyond all measure, still am I a female--!
 Thus, I shall crush the accursed human as only a woman can -- with the matchless weapons of cunning -- and overwhelming guile!"

 Steve Ditko is gone at this point but there are still some really cool visuals, first by Bill Everett.